-This No-Bake Millionaire’s Bars recipe is made with just 7 healthy ingredients and comes together in 30 minutes.
-Coconut flour shortbread, date caramel and melted dark chocolate wrapped into one!
-Vegan, Gluten-Free and Paleo, too!
+No-Bake Millionaire’s Bars recipe made with just 7 healthy ingredients, ready in 30 minutes.
+Coconut flour shortbread, date caramel and melted dark chocolate.

 These treats will make you feel like a millionaire.